ainsleydev/website/content/posts/optimise-seo/index.md

 **TODO: Insert CODEPEN**

-**Note:** There are only certain things we can achieve using CSS, we should only be adding JS to **enhance** the users experience.
+**Note:** There are only certain things we can achieve using CSS.
+We should only be adding JS to **enhance** the user's experience.
 This should be done at the **very minimum** as a no JS fallback, to help increase usability across the board.

 ## Imagery

-A lot of recommendations in Google's [Page Speed Insights](https://pagespeed.web.dev/) stems from improperly sized and uncompressed images.
-It's important to use the embrace the tools around you as a developer to optimise imagery so the user still receives rich and detailed images, but is still a quick and efficient on initial page load.
+A lot of recommendations in Google's [Page Speed Insights](https://pagespeed.web.dev/) stem from improperly sized and uncompressed images.
+It's important to use and embrace the tools around you as a developer to optimise imagery, so the user still receives rich and detailed images which are still quick and efficient on initial page load.

 ### Lazy loading

 Images should be [lazy loaded](https://www.imperva.com/learn/performance/lazy-loading/), meaning the image should only be loaded once the user has scrolled to that part of the page.
-This ensures that assets below the fold are only loaded when needed, thus saving system resources and increases initial load time as the bandwidth has reduced.
+This ensures that assets below the fold are only loaded when needed, thus saving system resources and increasing LCP (largest contentful paint) as the bandwidth has reduced.

 ```html
 <figure>